kroq86/Plojure/fasm/vec/huggingface/README.md

   - Manage and view existing documents
   - Monitor database statistics
 - **Simple URL-based API**: Easily search using just a URL parameter
+- **Agent-Ready**: Simple HTTP endpoints make it easy to integrate with AI agents and tools

 ## About the Database